KevinWang676/KevinWang676.github.io/_pages/about.md

 I am Qixuan Kevin Wang, a senior student majoring in Applied Mathematics and Computational Sciences at [Duke Kunshan University](https://www.dukekunshan.edu.cn/).
 Currently, I am working on voice cloning, voice conversion, and text to speech.

 My research interests include probability theory, statistics, machine learning, and speech synthesis.
-I am also interested in product innovation and entrepreneurship.
+I am also interested in democratization of AI and entrepreneurship.

 A data-driven personal website
 ======